GAP Tuition Assistance Program

 Eligibility for tuition assistance under this program shall be based on financial need.
 Criteria to be assessed in determining financial need shall include but is not limited to:

-- The applicant's family income for the six months prior to the date of application.
+- The applicant's family income for the three months prior to the date of application.

 - The applicant's family size.